Oligo12/cyber-projects/detection-lab/README.md

 [Back to Main README](../README.md)

 ## Summary
 Implemented Microsoft Sentinel playbook -> secure webhook -> Velociraptor API to terminate a target PID on alert.
 Demonstrates remote response workflows in a lab environment.
-Memory capture and file collection are planned.

 ## Notes
 - Lab-only learning and prototype content.
 Velociraptor is used to simulate remote response actions via Logic App automation.